saeed-abdullah/saeed-abdullah.github.io/publications.markdown

 * **Supportive Data-Driven Financial Technologies for Individuals with Serious Mental Illnesses**\
 _WISH Symposium at CHI Conference on Human Factors in Computing Systems_, 2023

-* **Impulsive Spending and Finance Management in Bipolar Disorder: Technol- ogy as both a Problem and Potential Solution**\
+* **Impulsive Spending and Finance Management in Bipolar Disorder: Technology as both a Problem and Potential Solution**\
 _Annual Conference of the International Society for Bipolar Disorders_, 2023

 * **Automatic Classification of Dementia Using Text and Speech Data**\